emadhmady0/emadhmady0/README.md

 - 🌱 I’m currently learning **Full-Stack Web Development with SE Factory**

-- I have Successfullt completed **The Foundations of Computer Science with SE Factory**
+- I have Successfully completed **The Foundations of Computer Science with SE Factory**

 - 💬 Ask me about **python**